charlie-vf/lotr-quiz-game/README.md

 I enjoying adding educational sections to my websites so they are enjoyable and accessible by all, even those who may not have partaken in the content previously, or who simply do not know that much about the topic.
 A couple of answers to the quiz are hinted at in this page, leaning again into making the quiz fun for everyone as some of the questions are less generic.

-### **Results page**
+### **Results Area**

-The results page displays once the final question has been answered.
-It features the user's score, a quote from the series based on whether their score was above or below 60/110, and buttons to Restart the game or navigate back to the Home page.
+The results area displays once the final question has been answered.
+The relevant JavaScript hides the quiz area and removes the hidden feature from the results area.
+It features the user's score, a quote from the series based on whether their score was above or below 60/110, and buttons to Restart the game, visit the About page or navigate back to the Home page.

+## **Technologies and Sites Used**

+- HTML5 - Provided the structure for the site
+- CSS - Provided styling and visuals
+- JavaScript - Programmed the quiz and results area
+- GitPod - Site for writing code and pushing it to the live website
+- GitHub - Site for hosting the repo and deploying the website
+- TinyPNG - Site for compressing images for faster load
+- Google Fonts - Supplied Oxanium font

 ## **Changes and Updates**